SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 impl INSString for NSString { }
 ```

-Now if we just implement INSString for NSMutableString, it'll get this
+Now if we just implement `INSString` for `NSMutableString`, it'll get this
 functionality, too.
 This trait is also useful for generic programming; with it, we can write
-functions that take any type that implements the INSString trait and will
+functions that take any type that implements the `INSString` trait and will
-accept either an NSString or an NSMutableString.
+accept either an `NSString` or an `NSMutableString`.

 There is a drawback to this approach, though: users could implement this trait
 for any type inappropriately.
 Since it doesn't require any other methods implemented, I could, in safe code,
-just implement the INSString trait for int and then have undefined behavior
+just implement the `INSString` trait for `int` and then have undefined
-by sending Objective-C messages on an int.
+behavior by sending Objective-C messages on an `int`.
 I don't know of a way to prevent this without losing the convenience of
 only declaring these methods once.

 # Objective-C memory management

-So great, at this point we can call methods from an NSString reference, but where does this reference come from?
+Great, at this point we can call methods from an `NSString` reference,
+but where does this reference come from?
 What's its lifetime?

-Our Objective-C objects must be retained while we're using them and released when we're done with them, so this is a great fit for creating a custom smart pointer in rust:
+Our Objective-C objects must be retained while we're using them and released
+when we're done with them, so this is a great fit for a custom smart pointer in
+Rust:

 ``` rust
 struct Id<T> {